fagan2888/PyORAM/README.rst

 If you are a developer, you should instead install using::

   $ pip install -e .
-  $ pip install nose2 unittest2
+  $ pip install nose2 unittest

 Installation Tips
 -----------------